minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-The third hypothesis stated in @hypothesis is that junior representatives are more likely to change their voting behaviour due to campaign contributions than senior representatives, given that they are not experienced enough to have stable opinions on the matter.
+The third hypothesis stated in @hypothesis is that junior representatives are more likely to change their voting behaviour due to campaign contributions than senior representatives, given that they are not experienced enough to have stable opinions on the matter, as shown by #cite(<stratmann-2002>, form: "prose").
 To analyse this, I added the afore mentioned in
-@model-spec seniority and birthday (birthyear) control variables into the regressions.
+@model-spec seniority and birthyear control variables into the regressions.
 Since seniority details the number of terms the representative has partaken in and the birthyear represents the age of the legislator, I also checked that the correlation between the two variables would not be high enough